emilypx/appfair.github.io/index.md

 ### Can I use the release artifacts with other distribution channels

-The binaries created by the `Integrate-Release` phase are standard `.zip` and `.ipa` archives and should be suitable for distributing via any compatible app distribution mechanisms.
+The binaries created by the `integrate-release` phase are standard `.zip` and `.ipa` archives and should be suitable for distributing via any compatible app distribution mechanisms.
 The release artifacts at [appfair/App releases](https://github.com/appfair/App/releases) are not constrained in how they are distributed or used.

 ### Which native frameworks will my app be able to use?